How do we have a love like that?

 I posted it to my facebook profile saying, “saw this come across instagram today from Fierce Marriage… and I cried.
 I cried because it is sweet and I cried because it is true and because this is how God has called us to help and to love our spouse. and because in our marriage, in your marriage, there is weakness on both sides needing us to step up and just love.”

-I want to love Jeremy like that.
+I want to love Jeremy that way.

 And honestly, I don’t always.